ncbi/dbvar/Structural_Variant_Sets/Nonredundant_Structural_Variants/QuickStart.md

 ### Obtain human clinically-relevant CNVs

-#### Objective:
+#### Objectives:
-* Find dbVar NR SV records with clinically-relevant CNVs
 * Group NR SV records with clinically-relevant CNVs by assembly and by type

-#### Why:
-* To obtain clinically-relevant NR SVs in bedpe format so they may be used for further investigation, e.g.
+* To obtain clinically-relevant NR SVs in bedpe format so they may be used for further investigation, e.g., to:
   * determine genome locations where pathogenic copy number loss variants are found in dbVar
   * determine overlaps between these these variants and a candidate set of variants